-- Open Data Portal in Country X contains data and metadata descriptions, but does not provide DCAT2 support for harmonization of portal/catalog with similar data portals/catalogs, - Open Data Portal in Country Y contains data and metadata descriptions, as well as a Linked Data SPARQL endpoint, but is not harvested on an international level - Open Data Portal in Country Z is CKAN based, meaning that it can be easily harvested by other metadata catalogs on international level.
+- Open Data Portal in Country X contains data and metadata descriptions, but does not provide DCAT2 support for harmonization of portal/catalog with similar data portals/catalogues.
+If an open data portal does not exist on country level, publishers can use the cross country portals for publishing data, e.g. the Engage3 portal, - Open Data Portal in Country Y contains data and metadata descriptions, as well as a Linked Data SPARQL endpoint, but it is isolated , that is, it is not integrated at the international level, - Open Data Portal in Country Z is CKAN based, meaning that it can be easily harvested by other metadata catalogs on international level.